The Jazz Studies faculty members are active artists and committed teachers. Their full biographies are available on the Jazz Studies website.

 The UNT Music Library is one of the nationís best music libraries for jazz research.
 It features an extensive collection of books, periodicals, scores and special collections, and a recorded sound collection of more than 1 million items.

 Each semester, we welcome guest artists for master classes, concerts and multi-day residencies.
-Our Jazz Lecture Series and Gomez Artist Residency have featured Ravi Coltrane, Kurt Rosenwinkel, Darcy James Argue, Nasheet Waits, Greg Osby, Peter Erskine, Christian McBride and Peter Eldridge.
-All guest artists are listed at the Glenn E. Gomez International Artists Endowment for Jazz Studies website and the Jazz Lecture Series site.
+Our Jazz Lecture Series and Gomez Artist Residency have featured Ravi Coltrane, Kurt Rosenwinkel, Darcy James Argue, Nasheet Waits, Greg Osby, Peter Erskine, Christian McBride, John Clayton and Peter Eldridge.
+Guest artists are listed at the sites for the Gomez Endowment and the Jazz Lecture Series.

 To satisfy the GRE requirement, you may complete the GREís Analytical Writing section or the Jazz Studies in-house writing exam.
 The in-house writing exam is given during new graduate student orientation.

-If youíre enrolling in the masterís program, you may have to take some undergraduate course work to prepare for the masterís program.
-The course work is determined after your transcript is evaluated and proficiency exams completed.
+If youíre enrolling in the masterís program, you may have to take some undergraduate courses to prepare for the masterís program.
+The courses are determined after your transcript is evaluated and proficiency exams completed.
 You can also demonstrate your competence by audition or exam.

 All students must pass a comprehensive exam covering all graduate course work in Jazz Studies.